 I will then carry out the procedure.
 Firstly, gently lifting your baby's tongue with one finger to stretch the frenulum.
 I then make a small incision with sterile scissors that are curved and round-ended.
 I will then apply pressure under the tongue with some sterile gauze, unwrap your baby and bring him/ her over to feed.

 I will offer feeding support as needed and make sure there is no bleeding before you go home.
-I will also give you a pack of sterile gauze and an aftercare sheet with a summary written on it to go in your red book.
+I will also give you a pack of sterile gauze and written aftercare advice.

 'Amazing instant results from the tongue tie procedure.
 Charlie went from falling asleep after 10-20 mls of milk to taking 120mls in one go, fantastic!